Updated 8 p.m., Nov. 12

 Sutherland Springs is full of prayer this week.
-People gathered across the street Monday from the First Baptist church to mourn lost friends, family and neighbors.
-Sherri Pomeroy’s husband Frank Pomeroy is pastor of First Baptist.
+People from the First Baptist Church gathered across the street Monday to mourn lost friends, family and neighbors.
+Sherri Pomeroy’s husband Frank is pastor of First Baptist.
 She said churchgoers shared their lives every week.

 “News media have been bombarding us with requests to share, comment, and appear, to celebrate Annabell,” she said.
 “However, as much tragedy as that entails for our family, we don't want to overshadow the other lives lost.”

 Entire families were ripped apart Sunday.
 Several victims were children – some died, others are recovering.
 Amber Main usually attends First Baptist but didn't last weekend.
 She said she’s lost many people close to her.

 "There's my youth pastor, their husband, one of my very close family friends, who was pregnant at the time,” she said.
 “Two little kids I know that I helped take care of.
 And somebody that was there for me through everything."